AtmolanderMimi/basm/book/src/bf-interpreter.md

 since the cell mostly remains over operators.
 Only `>` and `<` change the cell index, we will set and get a new cell only when these operators appear.
 Think about interpreting the very common pattern `+++`.
-If we were to get the cell, increase it by one and then put it back 3 times performance would be horrendus!
+If we were to get the cell, increase it by one and then put it back 3 times performance would be horrendous!
 So, to combat this, `Acell` functions more like a cell "cache" then its `Aoperator` counterpart.
 We only get/set the memory cell when moving the tape pointer with `>` and `<`.